dreamking60/d3-start-to-finish-leanpub/manuscript/32 PRACTICAL Finishing touches.md

 * when a menu item is hovered it becomes darker
 * when a country is hovered the popup appears

-Hover effects are relatively straightforward to add and they are an effective way to add some final polish to a visualization.
+Hover effects are relatively straightforward to add and they are an effective way to add some final polish to a visualisation.

 Let’s start by adding a hover effect to the links (represented by `a` elements) in the footer.